 Your will is a legal document that spells out the details of your final wishes in simple terms.

 It keeps you in the driver’s seat of your affairs after you pass.

 Without a will, many decisions will fall into the hands of the court based on the laws in your state.

 Those decisions may not even come close to how you would prefer things to be handled.

-The decisions include not only the division and allocation of money and property but also the care of your children.
+The decisions include dividing and allocating money and property and caring for your children.